NVIDIA/NeMo/README.md

 Notes:
  - The result of the Training HP Search will vary when it is run with different numbers of nodes.
- This is mainly caused by the new distributed optimizer, which provides higher memory savings when using more nodes (higher DP value).
+ This is mainly caused by the new distributed optimizer, which provides higher memory savings when using more nodes (i.e. higher data parallel value).

 ##### 5.3.2.5.
 Logging Runs with Weights and Biases
 <a id="markdown-logging-runs-with-weights-and-biases" name="logging-runs-with-weights-and-biases"></a>